What is the SECURE Act?

 It’s Not A Done Deal Just Yet

 The bill still has a way to go before becoming a law.
 It’s uncertain what the Senate will do, and whether they will have their own provisions to add or change.
 The Senate will likely not address the bill until the fall, so this is something to keep an eye on in the coming months.
 If passed and signed into law in its current form, the SECURE Act will have major and long-lasting impacts on retirement accounts and estate planning.
-You can watch JoAnn Huber, CPA, CFP®, give some additional details on the impact on the SECURE Act might have on your taxes in this article.

 If you have concerns on how the SECURE Act might impact your retirement plan, we’re here to help!
 Give us a call at 913-393-1000 or schedule a complimentary consultation below and someone from our team will contact you.

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.